New Clark City Athletics Stadium: Facilities

 The stadium which sits on a footprint of 25000 sqm has a seating capacity for 20,000 people and has 21 rows of seats.

 It is graded as a Class 1A Athletics Facility certified by the International Association of Athletics Federations, the first athletics facility in the Philippines to be so.
 The stadium also hosts a 400 m nine-lane standard athletics oval The rubberized track was provided by Polytan.
 The stadium also has radio receivers installed that would allow the measuring of athletes performing in the venue through RFID timing.
 An outdoor track nearby the stadium used for warm-up is also equipped with the same technology.

-It will also have a football field of natural grass which according to developer AlloyMTD will satisfy FIFA standards.
+It also has a football field of natural grass.

 A warm-up area is also hosted in the stadium which has equipment provided by Technogym and an indoor rubber track also provided by Polytan.

 Use

-The stadium can be used to host various sporting events including athletics or track and field, and football, and also for the concert events.
-It hosted the closing ceremony of the 2019 Southeast Asian Games.
-It also the home stadium of United City F.C.
+The stadium can be used to host various sporting events, primarily athletics and association football, as well as entertainment events, such as concerts.
+It hosted the closing ceremony of the 2019 Southeast Asian Games, and also the home stadium of the United City Football Club.